Brees throws for 228 yards, 3 TDs as Saints beat Bucs 34-17

 Safety Marcus Williams put an exclamation point on a strong defensive performance, returning the third of New Orleans’ four interceptions 55 yards for a touchdown that put the Saints up 34-17 with just over five minutes remaining.

-Thomas had eight receptions for 114 yards, boosting his season totals to 94 catches for 1,141 yards.
-Alvin Kamara rushed for 73 yards on 13 attempts and had 10 receptions for 47 yards against a Tampa Bay defense ranked No. 1 against the run but dead last against the pass.
+“It’s just what we see every day in practice.
+Maybe it’s one of those things that when it’s all said and done you’ll look back and you’ll really appreciate it.
+I just love his mindset.
+He is a ‘I want the ball, I will get open, I will make the play for you’ guy,” Brees said.

+“I’ve played with a lot of good ones, a lot of great ones, and the thing that’s common with those guys is the trust factor,” Brees added.
+“You have to be able to anticipate certain things which allow you to play with confidence and be accurate and make a lot of those throws that others might not try to make.”

 A battered Jameis Winston completed 30 of 51 passes for313 yards and two TDS for the Bucs (3-7), who have lost five of six following a 2-2 start.
-In addition to throwing four interceptions, Winston was sacked twice and pressured day by a relentless pass rush that left him hobbling across the field to try to make the tackle on Williams' long interception return up the New Orleans sideline.
+In addition to throwing four interceptions, Winston was sacked twice and pressured all day by a persistent pass rush that left him hobbling across the field on a sore ankle to try to make the tackle on Williams’ long interception return up the New Orleans sideline.

+“Too many mistakes to beat a good team,” Tampa Bay coach Bruce Arians said.

+“It's very frustrating.
+We've got the players.
+It's never been about the players since I've been here,” said receiver Mike Evans, closing in on his sixth 1,000-yard season, said.
+“It's just we've been very, very inconsistent. ...
+I don't know what we've got to do to overturn it, but we've got to do something because this feeling is awful."

 Brees, meanwhile, was 28 of 35 with no interceptions in his third start since returning from a thumb injury that sidelined him five games.
 The Saints outgained the Bucs 195 yards to 11 while building an early 20-0 lead, controlling the ball for 20 of the game’s first 25 minutes.
 An offensive line playing without injured guard Andrus Peat protected the 40-year-old quarterback, who was not sacked Sunday after Atlanta got to him six times the previous week.

+“One of the things we felt like was going to be important in this game was a fast start on the road, and I thought we had that,” Payton said.
+“It wasn’t our best game, but I thought we did a lot of good things to win.”

 Winston threw TD passes of 6 yards to Peyton Barber and 30 yards to Chris Godwin.
-Tampa Bay ran the ball just eight times for 36 yards, with Winston scrambling for a team-leading 23 on two attempts.
+Tampa Bay ran the ball a franchise-low eight times for 36 yards, with Winston scrambling for a team-leading 23 on two attempts.

 INJURIES

-Saints: Played without CB Marshon Lattimore (hamstring) and LG Andrus Peat (forearm), who were injured during last week's loss to Atlanta.
+Saints: Played without Lattimore (hamstring) and Peat (forearm), who were injured during last week’s loss to Atlanta.
+Team did not announce any injuries during the game.

 UP NEXT